McGill-ECSE321-Winter2019/ecse321-group-project-05-1/README.md

  - Travis works perfectly fine with the BackEnd.
 "Elias Al Homsi", the T.A said that Travis cannot be integrated with the FrontEnd.
  - Please create a new student and coop before accessing initial/technical/evaluation report methods.
  - Frontend Screenshots can be found at https://github.com/McGill-ECSE321-Winter2019/ecse321-group-project-05-1/wiki/Frontend-Screenshots
+ # New in Front End Version 2!
+ -Authentication check is now added for returning students, the system will not accept invalid McGill ID.
+ -New Page added to menu for showing previously submitted document links and instructor ID.
+ -As a new student, you only need to put your McGill ID once.
+ -As a new student, you don’t need to remember your COOPID through the dashboard.
+ -As a returning student, you need to only enter COOPID once,and the system will remember the ID till you logout.
+ -Fixed a bug where "Welcome Student" was not displayed when the frontend was deployed to heroku!